postmanlabs/labs-docs/v6/postman/collections/working_with_openAPIs.md

 When importing your OpenAPI files, Postman takes advantage of all of its features and neatly organizes your file in multi-level folders (if your open API has multiple levels of hierarchy) to make it an organized collection.

-Postman uses the schemas defined in the OpenAPI to generate request and response bodies in Postman.
+Postman uses the schemas defined in the OpenAPI to generate request and response bodies.
 The following GIF file clearly illustrates importing of OpenAPI definitions file into Postman:

 [![import swagger 3 file](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ImportingSwagger3File.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ImportingSwagger3File.gif)